RedHatInsights/ansible-collections-insights/docs/insights_config.md

 Supply values for various configuration options that you would like to use.
 On install this module will add those values to the insights-client.conf file prior to registering.

+## DEPRECATED
+Please note that `insights_config` is **deprecated**:
+- To be removed in version: 2.0.0
+- Why: Its functionalities are now provided in a simpler way by the "rhc" system role.
+- Alternative: The "rhc" system role.

 ## Requirements
 (none)